GII/emdb/docs/source/how_to_do/work_with_perceptions.md

 # How to work with Perceptions
 In this section, we are going to explain how to work with the Perception cognitive node in the context of the e-MDB cognitive architecture of the PILLAR Robots project.
 Here you will be able to check how to configure a Perception node or how to interact with it, in order to get its expected behavior.

-## How to configure a Perception node
+## How to create a new perception node type

-If you want to configure the behavior of a Perception node, you can create your own class in the perception.py script.
+If you want to configure the behavior of a Perception node, you can create your own class by inheriting the base class from the perception.py module.

 The basic method that must be implemented is the **process_and_send_reading**, which is in charge of transforming the perceptions received from a simulator or a real robot to the format used in the cognitive architecture.
 Then, it publishes the transformed perception in the Value topic.
 The format of the perception is the following one: